Instantaneous measurement can isolate the information: Main result

+We end this section with the following example.
+Consider the case that $N=3$.
+Assume that the initial state of the spin chain is

+where $\vert (Z\pm)_i \rangle$ are the eigenstates of $Z_i$ with eigenvalues $\pm 1$, and $\vert (X+)_2 \rangle$ is the eigenstate of $X_2$ with eigenvalue $+1$.
+This initial state is as Eq. \eqref{eq:21}.
+So, according to Proposition \ref{pro2}, $\sigma_1 (t)$, i.e., the reduced state of spin $1$ at arbitrary time $t$, is not affected by any measurement $\mathcal{M}_3$ performed on spin $3$ at $t=0$.
+In other words, although the initial state of spins $1$ and $3$ is the maximally entangled state $\vert \Psi_{13} \rangle $, and also all the spins interact through the Hamiltonian in Eq. \eqref{eq:b1}, spin $1$ never become aware of the measurement $\mathcal{M}_3$ performed at $t=0$ on spin $3$ .

+Let us emphasize when we state that spin $1$ never become aware of the measurement $\mathcal{M}_3$ performed on spin $3$, we mean that the reduced state $\sigma_1 (t)$ does not change, performing or not performing $\mathcal{M}_3$.
+Therefore, having access only to spin $1$, no (expectation value of any) measurement on spin $1$ is affected by $\mathcal{M}_3$.
+This is the case even though, for example, measuring spin $3$ in the $z$-direction changes the initial state of the whole spin chain in Eq. \eqref{eq:25c}, and so its consequent evolution governed by the Hamiltonian in Eq. \eqref{eq:b1}, dramatically.

-Assuming that the whole information in spin $1$ is what can be extracted from its reduced state, we can interpret the above result as the following: No information of performing $\mathcal{M}_N$ on spin $N$ will achieve spin $1$.
+One may step beyond and argue that the whole information in spin $1$ is what can be extracted from its reduced state.
+Then, the above result can be interpreted as the following: No information of performing $\mathcal{M}_3$ on spin $3$ will achieve spin $1$.

 It is worth noting that such kind of assumption is, in fact, the basis of the Deutsch–Hayden approach to quantum mechanics \cite{2}.
 They have assumed that the information is local.
-So, the information in a part of a composite system is what can be extracted from its reduced state.
+So, the information in a part of a composite system is what that can be extracted from its reduced state.